 The IE has 2.5 full-time staff, and is supported by an army of community members who serve as volunteers, interns, contractors, and freelancers.
 We are grateful for the many people who keep the IE alive.
 Thank you for your contributions!

-Jill Wasberg (Editor in Chief) is a life-long Washingtonian – fourth generation from Willapa Bay, to be exact.
+Jill Hyesun Wasberg (Editor in Chief) is a life-long Washingtonian – fourth generation from Willapa Bay, to be exact.
 She is the daughter of a Korean immigrant and the granddaughter of a Swede-Finnish immigrant.
 Jill has 15 years of nonprofit experience, working in community organizing, fundraising, communications, marketing and media relations.
 She was most recently at the Seattle Times and InterIm CDA.
 Jill brings with her a passion for the free press and independent journalism and a dedication to elevating voices and communities not represented in mainstream media.
 She has a BA in English from the University of Washington and a Masters in Environmental Studies from The Evergreen State College.
 She joined the International Examiner in December of 2017.
+She lives in Seattle with her bossy cat and zen dog.
 Contact Jill about news coverage, community coverage, opinion stories, corrections, IE events, corporate sponsorship, donations, joining the IE’s board of directors, and strategic planning: [email protected]

 Auriza Ugalino (Community Relations Manager) has been a life-long resident of the Olympic Peninsula.
 She graduated from the University of Washington in 2014, with a BA in Sociology, focusing on the Asian Pacific American experience.
 She then lived in Japan and went on to be a developer for the Hiroshima JET Scholarship Fund.
 Auriza manages advertising, distribution, and development at the International Examiner.
 Contact Auriza about advertising, distribution, subscriptions, invoicing, special issue sponsorship, sponsored stories, print archives, photo archives, community partnerships, community concerns, and marketing internships: [email protected]